mawinkler/uptonight/README.md

    3. Filter for brightest and observable comets.
 7. Create plot and reports.

 The plot contains all objects within the given constraints during your possible observation period.
-The distance between the points represents 15 minutes of time.

 ### Deep Sky Objects